Bœuf Gras: Orléans

 We still have a description of the 1807 Orléans boeuf gras (fattened ox) walk, which is reminiscent of the Parisian tradition, including the child dressed as a sweetheart perched on the ox:February 8, 1807. - Orléans butchers' festival and fat ox walk in the city.
 A huge animal, covered in a scarlet cloak, its horns adorned with flowers and ribbons, carrying on its back a pretty six-year-old child dressed as a lover, with a bow in his hand and a quiver on his back, was followed by more than fifty butcher boys, neatly dressed in white jackets, bonnets and aprons, partly on horseback and partly on foot; The procession traveled a good portion of the city, bursting with noisy joy, and stopped in front of the homes of Orléans' principal inhabitants, as well as at the doors of the best practices, whose generosity was used to make a splendid gala that rounded off the festivities.A postcard from around 1930 shows the presentation of Bœufs gras in Orléans on Mi-Carême day.

 Paris

 In 19th-century Paris, the prestigious Bœuf Gras festivities took on a gigantic dimension, becoming the de facto Fête de Paris within the framework of the very large Carnaval de Paris.
-From 1870 onwards, the Parisian Boeuf Gras procession fell victim to circumstantial political and organizational problems: the Parisian butchers' crisis with the Mathurin Couder affair in 1869–1873, and the absence of a Paris mayor until 1977.
+From 1870 onwards, the Parisian Bœuf Gras procession declined due to political and organizational difficulties, including the butchers' crisis associated with the Mathurin Couder affair (1869–1873) and the absence of a mayor of Paris until 1977.
 It continued to parade in the 20th century, including on a large scale in 1905 and 1936.
 But it disappeared after the 1951 and 1952 parades.

 This was followed by a 45-year hiatus.
 It was revived in 1998 on the initiative of Basile Pachkoff and has marched every year since.
 From 2002 onwards, it returned to the traditional Carnival calendar, marching on Dimanche Gras the day before Mardi Gras.